loomio/loomio-docs/en/src/user_manual/threads/starting_threads/index.md

 Starting a Loomio thread is like writing an email.
 The subject line of an email is like the thread title, and the text you write in an email is like the context of a thread.

-As you would add people in the send list of your email, in Loomio you can invite people individually or as a group to the thread - they will receive an email notification with the content of your thread.
+As you add people in the send list of your email, in Loomio you can invite people individually or as a group to the thread - they will receive an email notification with the content of your thread.

 People can reply to your thread via email and their comments will appear in the thread.